tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #7 Security.md

         using Steeltoe.Security.Authentication.CloudFoundry;
         ```

-   2. In the ConfigureServices method add the following snippet to add the authorization and authentication services to the service container
+   2. In the ConfigureServices method add the following snippet to add the authorization and authentication services to the service container.
+Note the scope `admin.write`, any authenticated user will need this scope to perform any action that is governed by the declared policy.

         ```c#
         services.AddAuthentication((options) =>